-U.S. non-profit organizations interested in funding from International Paper must be located in communities where International Paper has operations or has an employee base.
+U.S. non-profit organizations interested in funding from International Paper should be located in communities where International Paper has operations or has an employee base.

-Grants are ONLY considered in the communities where International Paper has a significant employee presence and within a locally determined radius of facility operations.
+Contributions, donations and grants are generally only considered in the communities where International Paper has a significant employee presence and within a locally determined radius of facility operations.
 If your organization does not have an International Paper location in the community, you are not eligible for grant funding.
-In addition, please view International Paper Focus Areas and Restrictions webpage to learn more about the IP Foundation charitable giving.
+In addition, please view International Paper Signature Causes and Restrictions to learn more about our community engagement program.

-Eligibility Pre-Quiz: All non-profit organizations applying for funding are required to complete the eligibility pre-quiz prior to accessing and registering to complete the online grant application.
-You will be immediately routed through the pre-quiz by clicking on the “International Paper Grant Application” link located below.
+Eligibility Quiz: All non-profit organizations applying for funding are required to complete the eligibility quiz prior to accessing and registering to complete the online grant application.
+You will be immediately routed through the eligibility quiz by clicking on the “International Paper Grant Application” link located below.

 Registration and Completing the Application: A representative from eligible 501(c)(3) organizations takes full legal and administrative responsibility for completing the online application in its entirety.
 All applications must be complete and formally submitted before substantive review.
 Any application that does not contain all of the required information requested in the online application will not be considered.
 For technical assistance with logging in and/or completing the online application, organizations should use the Need Support? link found at the bottom of every page.
 This will connect you with Cybergrants Customer Support.